lisavogtsf/apartment_lab_sql/apartment_lab.md

 # Lisa Vogt's Apartment lab

-- Create a database called apartmentlab
+- ☑️Create a database called apartmentlab
-- Using this database, create two tables, one for owners and one for properties
+- ☑️Using this database, create two tables, one for owners and one for properties
-- Keep this relationship in mind when designing your schema:
+- ☑️Keep this relationship in mind when designing your schema:
 	+ **One owner can have many properties**

 ###Tables